 - Label your desk groups so that you can easily call on them for things such as lining up.
 You can use different colors, college names, animals, or something else that works for the theme in your classroom.

 Cool down corner: Inevitably, an upset student will need a safe place in the classroom to cool down and take a break.
-Establish a corner of the room with a beanbag chair or pillow and a poster of emotion regulation strategies (free printable available below).
-Students can practice identifying and managing their emotions in different situations in the interactive online game, Zoo U.
+Establish a corner of the room with a beanbag chair or pillow and a poster of emotion regulation strategies.
+Students can practice identifying emotions and managing their feelings in different situations in the interactive online game, Zoo U.

 Behavior: We’ll chat more about the different options for encouraging positive behavior later on.
 If you choose an option that tracks behavior publicly, like a clip chart, you’ll want to have that set up before you introduce the system to your students.
 Even if you aren’t going to track behavior publicly, you’ll probably want to display posters or anchor charts reminding students of your behavior system (which is different from your rules poster).